dshail/Python-Code-Reviewer/README.md

-# 🚀 Python Code Reviewe
+# 🚀 Python Code Reviewer

 A **Streamlit-based web application** that uses **Google Gemini AI** to review Python code, identify errors, suggest improvements, and rate the code.